Azure/ARO-RP/pkg/operator/controllers/guardrails/policies/README.md

           cpu: "100m"
           memory: "30Mi"
 ```
-the assertions section is the expected result
+the `assertions` section is the expected result

-gator test is done via cmd:
+gator test can be done via cmd:

 test.sh executes both opa test and gator verify
 ```sh